Latest News

 This workshop will cover topics on choosing the best program for you, navigating the admissions process, crafting a compelling application, interviewing with faculty, and applying for fellowships and funding opportunities.

-Facilitated by Dr. Philip Vieira, Department of Psychology
+Facilitated by Drs.
+Philip Vieira and Sarah Lacy, Department of Psychology

 Learn the importance of honest and open communication with your research mentor such as discussing your goals and expectations, informing your mentor of your learning and communication preferences, setting realistic timelines, active listening, giving feedback and accepting constructive feedback, being consistent and reliable, and respecting your mentor’s time demand.
 Learn how a mentor/mentee relationship is a two-way street!